whipson/PoKi-Poems-by-Kids/README.md

 # PoKi: A Large Dataset of Poems by Children
 PoKi is a corpus of over 61,330 thousand poems written by children from grades 1 to 12.
 PoKi is especially useful in studying child language because it comes with information about the age of the child authors (their grade).
 PoKi is made freely available for research with the condition that the research be used for the benefit of children.
-Anyone who uses PoKi must cite this paper (see BibTex below).
+Anyone who uses PoKi must cite this paper https://arxiv.org/abs/2004.06188 (see BibTex below for full citation).

 Poems were submitted online by children in school grades 1-12.
 Permissions were obtained from domain host prior to scraping.
 Poems were webscraped on June, 2018 from http://teacher.scholastic.com/writewit/poetry/jack_readall.asp.